Gout et Voyage Tours a Chance to Experience the Flavours of Provence

 When you join a Goût et Voyage tour, you can expect a week in Provence with hand-selected accommodation.
 You will visit some authentic restaurants, cook with local chefs and meet guides who specialize in aspects of the region.
 No trip to Provence would be complete without a chance to visit the cultural capitals of Avignon and Aix, a look at the perched villages in the Luberon and the wine country of Chateauneuf du Pape.
 Beyond that Martine says that she has designed her trips to “feel like you are traveling with friends rather than a tour group.”

 Each year, Martine hones her Provence tour itinerary based on what worked (and what did not).
 And, most importantly client feedback.
 However, according to Martine, her trips are deliberately flexible “The small group size also allows for “on the fly” itinerary changes.
 If we spot an interesting activity, festival or event, we can easily take advantage of it.”

 Clearly, Martine has both the background and personality to create and lead these bespoke Provence tours.
-However, the client feedback tells the whole story.
+However, client feedback tells the whole story.

 Recent Client Testimonials

 …to get you thinking about your Goût (culinary tastes) et Voyage (tour) in Provence.

 Seven jam-packed days of food, history, wine and travel.
 Every day was spent exploring a different location in Provence.
 Many different restaurants, ancient historic sites, historic villages, cooking classes with two different chefs, vineyards, wine tasting, cheese tasting and markets.
 The weather was excellent (thanks Martine!) and each experience was wonderful by itself.
 A truly fantastic holiday!
 D. Klein, Melbourne, Australia